-The results of hardworking folks at such farms as Pennington Farms, TerraSol Organics, Wandering Roots Farm, Rogue Creamery, Barking Moon Farm, and Fry Family Farm makes eating with your eyes a worthy first course….before you go.
+The results of hardworking folks at such farms as Pennington Farms, TerraSol Organics, Wandering Roots Farm, Rogue Creamery, Barking Moon Farm, and Fry Family Farm make eating with your eyes a worthy first course….before you go.

 Lark’s Home Kitchen Cuisine